 1. Go to Setup, then type in Named Credentials to the Quick Find box and select it.

-2. First create some External Credentials by navigating to that tab and clicking New on the right hand side.
+2. First create an External Credential by navigating to that tab and clicking New on the right hand side.

 External Credentials